 The future of embedded analytics: Data storytelling

 To illustrate, a Marketing Director doesn’t have the same reporting needs as an operational manager responsible for digital campaigns.
 With data visualization alone, the Marketing Director will not be able to get a separate view of the data.
-But with Data storytelling, the Director can customize their data reports depending on the data needs to get actionable insights.
+But with Data storytelling, the Director can customize their data reports depending on their data needs to get relevant, actionable insights.

-Data Storytelling has many advantages:
+Data Storytelling has many advantages, including: